-In order to be defined as being Totally and Permanent Disabled you must meet the following criteria:
+To be defined as being totally and permanently disabled you must meet the following criteria:

-- Been totally and permanently disabled for a continuous period of 3 – 6 months
+- Been totally and permanently disabled for a continuous period of 3 to 6 months, depending on the insurer.

-- You have been assessed by at least 1 medical practitioner as being totally and permanently disabled.
-In some cases, insurers will require assessment by 2 medical practitioners.
+- Assessed by at least one medical practitioner as being totally and permanently disabled.
+In some cases, insurers will require assessments from two medical practitioners.

-- Have undergone all reasonable forms of treatment and rehabilitation
+- Undergone all reasonable forms of treatment and rehabilitation.

 - Meet your policy/PDS total and permanent disablement definition